 - Completed continuing professional educational requirements to maintain registration"

 what does Healthy Feels mean?

 Your first thought might be that this is a site with restrictive diet recipes, but I can assure you that it is not.
-Yes, I’m studying to become a Registered Dietitian Nutritionist and no, I don’t promote fad diets.
+Yes, I’m a Registered Dietitian Nutritionist and no, I don’t promote fad diets.